jblanked/WebCrawler-FlipperZero/README.md

 ## Overview

-**Web Crawler** is a custom application designed for the [Flipper Zero](https://flipperzero.one/) device.
+**Web Crawler** is a custom application designed for the Flipper Zero device.
 This app allows users to configure and manage web crawling operations directly from their Flipper Zero.

+## Requirements
+- WiFi Devboard for Flipper Zero with WebCrawler Flash: https://github.com/jblanked/WebCrawler-FlipperZero/tree/main/assets/WebCrawler-WifiDevBoard
+- Wifi Access Point

 ## Features